Late Night (franchise): Seth Meyers

 On May 12, 2013, NBC officially announced that Seth Meyers would become the new host of Late Night following Fallon's exit to preside over The Tonight Show.

 Meyers' first episode of Late Night premiered February 24, 2014.
 His version of the show originates from Studio 8G in Rockefeller Center, previously home to Jeopardy! during its original run plus talk shows for Phil Donahue and Rosie O'Donnell, and NBC's coverage of the National Football League.
 It marks the first time that Late Night and The Tonight Show have been produced out of the same studio facility.
 In fact, Meyers' studio is directly above Fallon's, meaning that the shows cannot tape at the same time due to inefficient soundproofing and elevator capacities for audience members.
 Late Night begins taping at 6:30 PM, roughly thirty minutes after production of The Tonight Show wraps.

 Meyers' version of the show is orchestrated in the traditional late night talk show format.
 Each show usually begins with an opening monologue, then informal chatter at the desk, a comedy bit, celebrity guest interviews, and closing with a stand-up comedian or musical guest.

-The house band for Meyers' iteration of Late Night is "The 8G Band", led by eccentric actor/musician Fred Armisen, one of Meyers' former Saturday Night Live castmates.
-The two usually engage in a nightly exchange in which Armisen details (to great length) an absurd concept he has pioneered while Meyers plays the straight man and questions its validity.
-When Armisen is away from the show for various reasons (including to produce his television series Portlandia), he will sometimes appear in a taped comedy bit, and as with Weinberg's tenure, guest drummers or other performers will perform for the week with the 8G Band.
+The house band for Meyers' iteration of Late Night was "The 8G Band", until the band was lost from the programm due to budget cuts.
+The 8G Band was led by eccentric actor/musician Fred Armisen, one of Meyers' former Saturday Night Live castmates.
+The two usually engaged in a nightly exchange in which Armisen detailed (to great length) an absurd concept he had pioneered while Meyers played the straight man and questioned its validity.
+When Armisen was away from the show for various reasons (including to produce his television series Portlandia), he would sometimes appear in a taped comedy bit, and as with Weinberg's tenure, guest drummers or other performers would perform for the week with the 8G Band.

 As a tribute to the many NBC affiliates that air the show on a nightly basis, Meyers' desk features one coffee mug nightly sent by each NBC affiliate which sits to his left, which varies between featuring a station's logo or morning news imaging.
 Also on the desk is a Matryoshka doll in the style of Bill Hader's Stefon character with a veil embellishment, originally hand-crafted by Matryoshka artist Irene Hwang and commissioned for a Saturday Night Live crew holiday gift.
 Meyers and Stefon were "married" on SNL.